telerik/xaml-docs/controls/radwebcam/getting-started.md

 This tutorial will walk you through the creation of a sample application that contains __RadWebCam__.

 >important RadWebCam uses Microsoft Media Foundation which requires a __minimum OS version of Windows Vista or later__.
-Also, some versions of Windows 7 doesn't have the __Media Feature Package__ installed, so you may need to install it separately.
+Also, some versions of Windows 7 don't have the __Media Feature Package__ installed, so you may need to install it separately.

 ## Assembly References